digitoimistodude/jolliest-vagrant/README.md

     sudo ssh -p 2222 -gNfL 80:localhost:80 vagrant@localhost -i ~/.vagrant.d/insecure_private_key

+### Port forwarding

+`Vagrantfile` has port forwarding included, but Mac OS X has some limitations.
+If .dev-urls are not reachable from local area network, please add this to `/usr/bin/forwardports` by `sudo nano /usr/bin/forwardports`:

+    echo "
+    rdr pass on lo0 inet proto tcp from any to 127.0.0.1 port 80 -> 127.0.0.1 port 8080
+    rdr pass on lo0 inet proto tcp from any to 127.0.0.1 port 443 -> 127.0.0.1 port 8443
+    " | sudo pfctl -f - > /dev/null 2>&1;

+    echo "==> Fowarding Ports: 80 -> 8080, 443 -> 8443";

+    osascript -e 'tell application "Terminal" to quit' & exit;

+Chmod it by `chmod +x /usr/bin/forwardports` and run `forwardports`.
+You have to do this every time you are co-working in LAN.

 ## Sequel Pro settings for MySQL

 Choose **SSH** tab and add following settings.